 Rosenthal would later become an honorary marine.

-The Development of Photography as a Means to Record Human Progress
+Photography As A Means To Record Human Progress

-Since the 1830s, the use of photography expanded in areas other than war.
-As the world continued to increase its technological capabilities throughout the Industrial Revolution, we see the history of photography begin to document the history of human progress.
+Since the 1830s, the use of photography has expanded in areas other than war.
+As the world continues to increase its technological capabilities throughout the Industrial Revolution, we see the history of photography beginning to document the history of human progress.

 Niagara Falls Suspension Bridge